 Maine has very specific poster requirements (including literacy standards).
 Maine has made a poster available which meets those standards, Maine Sexual Harassment Poster, which employers can reproduce, reprint, and hang inside their workspace.

-Employee Notices
+Employee notices

 Under Maine law, each employer should issue written notice to employees of: